FOCUS ON WHAT YOU CAN CONTROL – YOURSELF

 Become skillful and masterful at lifting your own consciousness.
 This is the easiest way to invite others to do the same.
 As soon as you put your attention on how conscious (or unconscious) others are, you are wasting effort on something you cannot control – and you then become unconscious yourself!

 Whatever you place your focus and attention on will expand and grow.
 Therefore, if you continue to focus on how others are unconscious, you will see these behaviors continue and expand right before your eyes.

-Everyone is on their own journey and it’s not personal.
+Everyone is on their own journey, and it’s not personal.
 Be compassionate and know that you have control over one thing – you.
-Regardless of how others are showing up – choose to be mindful, compassionate and focus on yourself.
+Regardless of how others are showing up, you can choose to be awake and compassionate and to focus on yourself.
 You won’t change others, but you may invite them into a conscious experience.
 In the meantime, you will be in high vitality regardless of others.